Here Be Dragons Episode 7

 Companions?

-No. He had no companions – everyone here was his enemy.
+No. He had no companions – everyone here was an enemy to everyone else.
+Himself included.
 He understood this now.

-His head and shoulders drooped, as far as the constricting padding, webbing and metal allowed, and tears leaked into his helm’s cheek padding, already sodden with sweat.
+His head and shoulders drooped, as far as the constricting padding, harness and metal allowed.
+Tears leaked into his helm’s cheek padding, already sodden with sweat.

 His head jerked upright with the thought.
 Yes.
-For once in his life he could choose his future, right now, simply by deciding which direction to walk from this spot.
-He could continue down his father’s ordained path as a noble: part warrior, part businessman, part politician, forever miserable.
-Or he could reject his father’s wishes, retrace his steps up to the daylight, and attempt to become the scholar he’d always wanted to be, becoming an outcast from his family.
+For once in his life he would choose his future, right now, simply by deciding which direction to walk from this spot.
+He could continue down his father’s ordained path as a noble: part warrior, part businessman, part politician, completely miserable.
+Or he could reject his father’s wishes, retrace his steps up to the daylight, and attempt to become the scholar he’d always wanted to be.

 Which was it to be?

-The gold paved avenue of a noble, suffering from depression?
+The gold-paved avenue of a noble, though suffering from depression?

-Or the dusty trail of a contented scholar, though isolated from his family?
+Or the paper trail of a contented scholar, though forever alone?

 He knew what lay ahead of him if he continued down-slope.
 His father had made that clear.

-He turned up-slope and considered the distance back to the entrance.
+He turned up-slope.
 Could he escape fate in that direction?
 The option of walking away, getting out of the dust-filled mountain and leaving the others to their fortune was ... tempting.
 But was it as easy as that?
 Was it merely a matter of walking back to the daylight?

 Anyway, what would be the price of a ride back to Rimtown?
 His father’s punishment for desertion would be far more terrible than the mere loss of House privileges: he could be expelled to face starvation on the streets.
 There was no love lost between the classes of Waldemar City; the poor would not be kind to him.
-He would need a safe haven immediately.
-Otherwise he could die in a mugging, his throat slit swiftly from behind ... if he was lucky.
-It was more likely that a mob would stone him to death.
+He would need a safe haven immediately, otherwise he could die in a mugging, his throat slit swiftly from behind ... if he was lucky.
+It was more likely that a mob would simply club or stone him to death.

 The tunnel was an allegory of his life: he was alone, on a slippery slope to a dangerous future; his path was predetermined; his only choice was to go forwards or back, and both led to despair and an uncertain – and possibly short-lived – future.